HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

 ## Counting broken rice
-Counting broken rice grains is a common task, however we will obtain the total number of rice grains in the image after applying the Watershed algorithm.
+Counting broken rice grains is a common task, however, we will obtain the total number of rice grains in the image after applying the Watershed algorithm.

-Using an area-based technique, I classified the rice grains into two categories by applying a threshold after a number of trial and error attempts.
+Using an area-based technique, I classified the rice grains into two categories by applying a threshold after several trial and error attempts.
 <center> ** Either Broken rice grain or Full rice grain **. </center>

 The image is classified as broken rice if its area is smaller than the given threshold.